 5. Once the path has been determined, mark the ground at a null point along the path.

 6. Hold the receiver antenna at a 45-degree angle to the ground and move at a right angle away from the path of the wire until another null is found.
 Mark this point.

 7. Measuring the depth.
 The distance is the approximate depth of the wire.

 There is a constant demand for accurate locating in support of emergencies, road construction, and facilities installation and repair.
 Thus, NF-816 underground cable locator plays a paramount important function in telecommunication industry.
-FS.COM is available in this NF-816 underground cable locator, which is very easy to use and can rapidly find the target wire from among plenty of network wires.
-FS.COM can also provide various types of fiber testers from basic to advanced.
-Any demand, feel free to connect us over email@example.com.
+FS.com is available in this NF-816 underground cable locator, which is very easy to use and can rapidly find the target wire from among plenty of network wires.
+FS.com can also provide various types of fiber testers from basic to advanced.
+Any demand, feel free to connect us over firstname.lastname@example.org.